 SP2 laser repair and system evaluation

-Use this page when the KLA platform is identified as SP2.
-It provides a clear starting point for equipment-level repair evaluation, laser review, and early-stage troubleshooting tied to this model.
+This page covers SP2 equipment-level repair evaluation, laser review, and early-stage troubleshooting tied to this model.

-Use this page when the KLA platform is identified as SP2.
-It provides a clear starting point for equipment-level repair evaluation, laser review, and early-stage troubleshooting tied to this model.
+This page covers SP2 equipment-level repair evaluation, laser review, and early-stage troubleshooting tied to this model.

 Start from the equipment model and the current operating state.
 That is usually enough to begin review, even before every laser-side detail is confirmed.